sjavokhir/mobile-awesome/README.md

 * [reverse-interview](https://github.com/viraptor/reverse-interview) - Questions to ask the company during your interview.
 * [resume_templates](https://github.com/darhonbek/resume_templates) - Result oriented achievement templates for engineers.
 * [hiring-without-whiteboards](https://github.com/poteto/hiring-without-whiteboards) - ⭐️ Companies that don't have a broken hiring process.
+* [path-to-senior-engineer-handbook](https://github.com/jordan-cutler/path-to-senior-engineer-handbook) - All the resources you need to get to Senior Engineer and beyond.